aaronjacobs-chelt/SmartSense/CONTRIBUTING.md

    - Address any review comments and push additional commits to your branch
    - Once approved, a maintainer will merge your PR

-5. **After PR approval**:
-   - Your changes will be merged into the main branch
-   - You can delete your branch if you want

 ## Security Policy

-### Reporting Security Issues

-If you discover a security vulnerability, please do **NOT** open a public issue.
-Instead:

-1. Email us at [security@example.com](mailto:security@example.com) with details
-2. Include steps to reproduce the vulnerability
-3. Allow time for us to address the issue before disclosing it publicly

-We take security issues seriously and will work quickly to address any vulnerabilities.
+Please refer to our [Security Policy](.github/SECURITY.md) for details on:

+- Reporting security vulnerabilities
+- Supported versions
+- Security best practices
+- Update and patch policies

 ## Community Guidelines

 To foster a positive and inclusive community, please:

-- **Be respectful**: Treat everyone with respect and kindness, regardless of their background or experience level
+- **Be respectful**: Treat everyone with respect and kindness
-- **Be constructive**: Offer constructive feedback and focus on the ideas, not the person presenting them
+- **Be constructive**: Offer constructive feedback
-- **Stay on topic**: Keep discussions relevant to SmartSense development
+- **Stay on topic**: Keep discussions relevant to SmartSense
-- **Help others learn**: If you have expertise, share it with others who are learning
+- **Help others learn**: Share your expertise
-- **Give credit**: Acknowledge others' contributions and ideas
+- **Give credit**: Acknowledge others contributions
-- **Follow the code of conduct**: Adhere to our community standards

 ### Communication Channels

-- **GitHub Issues**: For bug reports, feature requests, and specific technical discussions
+- **GitHub Issues**: For bug reports and feature requests
-- **GitHub Discussions**: For general questions, ideas, and community conversation
+- **GitHub Discussions**: For general questions and community conversation
-- **GitHub Wiki**: For collaborative documentation
+- **Email**: For security reports and sensitive discussions (git@happycaps.co.uk)

 ## Thank You!